-A thriving downtown shopping district, the prestigious Mondavi Center and the UC Davis Arboretum make this day trip a great way to experience a leisurely afternoon like a local.
+A thriving downtown shopping district, the prestigious Mondavi Center, and the UC Davis Arboretum make this day trip a great way to experience a leisurely afternoon like a local.

 The City of Davis is also synonymous with bikes.
 Home to the U.S. Bicycling Hall of Fame, Davis has been ranked a Platinum-level Bicycle Friendly Community and boasts the highest number of bicycles per capita in the USA.
 Even the city’s logo includes an outline of an old fashion, Penny-farthing bicycle.
-The 12 mile long Davis Bike Route takes riders through much of The Greenbelt, a long stretch of parks and scenic bike paths.
+The 12 miles long Davis Bike Route takes riders through much of The Greenbelt, a long stretch of parks and scenic bike paths.

 Visitors without bikes need not feel left out.
-Downtown Davis, California is great for travelers on foot and the London-style double-decker buses make stops throughout the UC Davis campus and the twice-weekly farmer’s market.
+Downtown Davis, California is great for travelers on foot, and the London-style double-decker buses make stops throughout the UC Davis campus and the twice-weekly farmer’s market.
 Downtown Davis also has several public parking lots that provide free or small fee options depending on the length of stay.

 For especially fresh fruits and veggies, head out to Impossible Acres farm on the west edge of town.
-This small U-pick, family farm is open late May through late October.
+This small U-pick, family farm, is open late May through late October.
 Some of the crops include blackberries, raspberries, peaches, apples, and pumpkins.

 Prepared meals for all palates are available at the many eateries around town.
 Visit local favorite, Village Bakery, for great pizza and pastries.
-The Mustard Seed and Seasons are good choices for upscale dining.
+The Mustard Seed and Seasons are excellent choices for upscale dining.

 Beer lovers won’t want to miss The Davis Beer Shoppe where food is not on the menu, but more than 600 different bottled beers, and several on tap are available.